Missing Socks In Your Laundry: 3 Ways To Prevent Losing Them

 Then, when you're ready to do wash all you have to do is hang the second bag up on the closet door to begin the process of collection over again while you throw the full and closed bag into the washer, with all the socks in it.

-The bag not only contains the socks while they're dirty, but keeps them contained in both the washer and the dryer as well.
+only contains the socks while they're dirty, but keeps them contained in both the washer and the dryer as well.
 Just pull out the bag at the end of the whole laundry cycle and boom, you've got clean socks, all without a missing pair.

 Just keep rotating bags and rinse and repeat as you do your family's laundry (or each family member does their own).